iCode-Network/iCodePrepwork/README.md

 students (including yours).

 Congratulations!
 You're done setting up Atom and Git.
-Now you're ready to start your journey at Horizons!
+Now you're ready to start your journey at iCode!